-In addition to the funding from the sale of the Antilla Project, the Company received \$350,000 in late 2022 in return for sharing certain of the Company's regional exploration database with certain other mining companies focusing on the south of Peru for copper exploration.
-Further, in the first quarter of 2022, Hudbay Minerals Ltd., also made early payment of the outstanding \$1,500,000 milestone payments for the previous sale of the Kusiorcco Project.
+In addition to the funding from the sale of the Antilla Project, the Company received \$350,340 in 2022 in return for sharing certain of the Company's regional exploration database with certain other mining companies focusing on the south of Peru for copper exploration.
+Also in 2022, Hudbay Minerals Ltd., made early payment of the outstanding \$1,500,000 of milestone payments for the previous sale of the Kusiorcco Project.

-In March 2023, Panoro received \$750,000 from Wheaton Precious Metals from the previously completed Precious Metals Purchase Agreement.
+In March 2023, Panoro received \$750,000 from Wheaton Precious Metals from the previously completed Precious Metals Purchase Agreement (the "Wheaton PMPA").
 The principal use of these proceeds and any future proceeds from the agreements will be to advance the Cotabambas Project to first a prefeasibility study, which would be followed by a feasibility study and permitting.

-In July 2023, the company received \$460,000 for the sale of the Cochasayuas Project to a privately owned Peruvian mining company.
+In July 2023, the Company received \$460,000 for the sale of the Cochasayuas Project to a privately owned Peruvian mining company.